Do Question Answering Modeling Improvements Hold Across Benchmarks?: Exploring the Limits of Concurrence

 \paragraph{Passage Generation.} We generate the passage by randomly sampling 150 tokens from the uniform distribution over a token vocabulary.
 The token vocabulary is taken from the WikiText-2 training set \citep{merity2017pointer} and has \numprint{68429} types.

 \paragraph{Answer Generation.} The answer token is randomly selected from the generated passage.

 \paragraph{Cloze Question Generation.} To generate the cloze question, we first extract the answer token's local context (up to 10 tokens) and mask out the answer token.
-Then, we corrupt the cloze question by (1)~randomly replacing its tokens with related tokens (one of its 100 approximate nearest neighbor tokens in the vocabulary, measured by vector distance in the \pretrained{} English FastText embeddings), (2)~locally permuting its tokens (within 3 positions), and (3)~applying word dropout (with rate 0.2).
-This procedure is inspired by the noisy cloze generation method of \citet{Lewis2019UnsupervisedQA}.
+Then, we corrupt the cloze question by (1)~randomly replacing its tokens with related tokens (100 approximate nearest neighbor tokens in the vocabulary, measured by vector distance in the \pretrained{} English FastText embeddings), (2)~locally permuting its tokens (within 3 positions), and (3)~applying word dropout (with rate 0.2).

 \paragraph{Results and Discussion.} \fuzzypmsyntheticqa{} has high concurrence with \humanconstructedbenchmarks{}, but only on \nonpretrained{} \modelingapproaches{}---concurrence on pre-trained \modelingapproaches{} is much lower (Figure~\ref{fig:squad_vs_synthetic_combined}).
 Even benchmarks that lack much linguistic structure can have high concurrence with \humanconstructedbenchmarks{}, as long as they require similar phenomena (in this case, fuzzy lexical matching between the question and passage).